stoikerty/dev-toolkit/documentation (wip)/templates.md

 The `build/` directory will contain the static files that are generated with webpack such as your assets and the manifest file.
 If you make use of the pre-render functionality of `dev-toolkit` you might also have one or more `index.html`-files.
 If you have extended webpack, it's likely you'll also have other assets in here.

 ### `src/`
 This folder contains your application source code and is split into 2 parts, a **`client/`** directory and a **`server/`** directory.
 Each directory has an `index.js` entry point which dev-toolkit expects.
-The `views/` directories, the use of the templating engine `handlebars` and other dependencies are pre-defined but not mandatory, the only thing `dev-toolkit` needs to know about is `express`.
+The `views/` directories, the use of the templating engine `handlebars` and other dependencies that are pre-defined are not mandatory, the only package-dependency `dev-toolkit` needs to know about is `express`.

-When run using the command-line interface, `dev-toolkit` has a small amount of dependencies.
-These 2 files need to exist for your project to work.
+When run using the command-line interface, `dev-toolkit` expects the following 2 files to exist:

 #### • `src/client/index.js` - client entry point
-This file is only run on the client.
-Webpack uses it as the entry point to generate a client-bundle.
+*This file is only run on the client.* Webpack uses the file as the entry point to generate a client-bundle.
 Although this file could technically only contain a single `console.log` and work just fine, it is recommended to use the following structure to benefit from webpack's hot-reloading feature:
 ```js
 const hotReRender = () => {
   // Dynamically require module inline for hot-reloading